arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

   previous a value in the mark ring, in fact creating a history of positions.
 * If `C-SPC` saves a position, it should not come as a surprise that prefixing it with `C-u` reverses the behavior.
-After all, that's a common pattern in Emacs.
+That's a common pattern in Emacs: in general, `C-u (universal-argument)` is a way for starting inputing a numeric argument to a function; for many commands, as for `C-SPC`, it serves as a flag to deviate from the default behaviour.
 * Indeed: whenever you want to move back to the previous position, hit `C-u C-SPC`.
 Your cursor will be moved where the mark is, and the previous position will be popped out from the mark ring.
 In